 What Is The Seventeenth Amendment?

 Under Article I, Section 3, the Legislatures elected two Senators from each state.
-On the other hand, in the Federal Union, the Senators were in charge of representing the States, and the members of the House represented local voters.
+In the Federal Union, the Senators were in charge of representing the States, and the members of the House represented local voters.

-Prior to the Seventeenth Amendment of the Constitution ratification, there was a lack of satisfaction with the process of electing Senators.
-This dissatisfaction ultimately leads to the ratification of the Seventeenth Amendment.
-Many people were ready to exercise the clause, and several people were convinced that Senators should be elected just like Representatives are.
+Prior to the Seventeenth Amendment of the Constitution, there was a lack of satisfaction with the process of electing Senators.
+This dissatisfaction ultimately led to the ratification of the Seventeenth Amendment.
+Many people were ready to exercise the clause, and several people were convinced that Senators should be elected just like Representatives were.
 It had been discovered that there were a lot of faults involved in the previous selection process.
 There was enough evidence to prove that malpractices were occurring, and the method was no longer efficient.

 Some of the faults that were linked to legislative selection include vacancies staying open for substantial periods due to deadlocks in the Legislatures.
 Another issue was corruption.
 There were groups with special interests and influential people who did not allow democracy to work.
 They bought the legislative seats.
 There also were electoral contests that were extended, which led to various consequences such as Legislators neglecting their other duties.
 However, many States had come up with arrangements that were designed to give voters control over choosing Senators.
 All of this was before the Seventeenth Amendment was ratified.